 Hoarse voice, resulting from compression of the nerve that supplies the vocal cords

-Shortness of breath, resulting from compression of the nerve that supplies the muscles of the diaphragm or the lungs filling with fluid and stridor (sound produced by turbulent flow of air through a narrowed part of the respiratory tract) resulting from compression of the trachea (windpipe) and larger bronchi (airways of the lung)
+Shortness of breath, resulting from compression of the nerve that supplies the muscles of the diaphragm, or the lungs filling with fluid and Stridor (sound produced by turbulent flow of air through a narrowed part of the respiratory tract) resulting from compression of the trachea (windpipe) or larger bronchi (airways of the lung)